-Through cascading, AlterPath KVM allows you to control up to 1024 computers.
-For one primary AlterPath KVM 16, you can connect up to eight secondary KVM units; and for one AlterPath KVM32, up to 16 secondary KVM units.
-Two connections are used for each secondary-to-primary configuration to allow two simultaneous users.
-One CAT-5 cable between a primary port to a secondary USER 2 port and another CAT-5 cable between a primary port and a USER 1 port through a terminator.
+For one primary AlterPath KVM 16, you can connect up to eight secondary KVM units (or 16 with 1 user each).
+For an AlterPath KVM 32, you can connect up to 16 KVM units (or 32 with 1 user each) as secondaries.
+Two connections are used for each secondary-to-primary connection to allow two simultaneous users.
+One CAT-5 cable between a primary port to a secondary USER 2 port and another CAT-5 cable between a primary port and a USER 1 port through a Terminator.